NET WORTH: $3.8 billion

 SOURCE OF WEALTH: Tech venture capitalist, Sequoia Capital

-OVERVIEW: Moritz, a signatory to the Giving Pledge, has demonstrated a strong commitment to education, mostly through large donations to the schools he has a connection with.
-In 2000, he founded the Crankstart Foundation with his wife Harriet Heyman, which in a recent year, held some $982 million in assets, and gave nearly $28 million.
+OVERVIEW: Michael Moritz, a signatory to the Giving Pledge, has demonstrated a strong commitment to education, mostly through large donations to the schools he has a connection with.
+In 2000, he founded the Crankstart Foundation with his wife Harriet Heyman.

 LOOKING FORWARD: Moritz has kept his rare medical condition a secret, but it does make one wonder whether or not he will become more active in supporting medical research, particularly for rare diseases.